prydt/graphed/README.md

 ### Will my grades be secure?

-Absolutely, none of your grades will be accessed unethically and we made this project open source to make sure that you understand that your grades are safe.
+Absolutely, having ethics show in our code is one of our highest concerns and we will only access and/or store information when you consent to it.

 ### How do I install the app?